denniscmcom/bitcaviar/README.md

 </p>

-# pybitcoin
+# bitcaviar
 A simple Python wrapper for Bitcoin JSON-RPC API.

+*If you are looking for a Bitcoin blockchain parser check [bitcaviar-plus](https://github.com/denniscm190/bitcaviar-plus).*

 ## Installation
 ```bash